Get Quote

 About Forester

-As a Senior Sales Manager and former R&D engineer at Puji Machinery, Hugh combines deep technical knowledge with global market experience to provide clients not just a machine, but a complete, profitable printing solution.
+As the founder of HIJ Machinery (Wenzhou) and a former R&D engineer, Forester Xiang combines deep technical knowledge with 20+ years of global market experience.
+Having personally audited 100+ pharmaceutical factories across 30+ countries, he provides clients not just a machine, but a complete, compliant, profitable pharmaceutical packaging solution.

 Servo vs. Mechanical Drive in Blister Packing: A TCO Analysis